 Mayors Manor is a multiple unit apartment building developed by Mid Central Community Action, Inc. (MCCA) in response to needs that surfaced among the McLean County members of the Central Illinois Continuum of Care, which coordinates programs to assist the homeless population.
-Mayors Manor was developed as a tax credit project and is owned by the Mayors Manor Limited Partnership.
-The Mayors Manor Corporation is the general partner, and MCCA currently performs the role of property manager for the partnership, and provides round the clock staff and supportive services to its residents.
+Mayors Manor was developed as a tax credit project.

 - Individual adult, 18 years or older

 - For 15 units, applicants must meet the HUD definition of homeless and disabled

 - Mayors Manor is located on the southwest edge of downtown Bloomington.